sanketgupta07/go-practice/README.md

 Variadic functions can be called with any number of trailing arguments.
 For example, fmt.Println is a common variadic function.

 3. Closures: Go supports anonymous functions, which can form closures.
 Anonymous functions are useful when you want to define a function inline without having to name it.
+-- added go vet test for unreachable code in closures.go